 - If you put a condom on the penis and it won’t roll, that’s okay!
 Just throw that condom out and start over with a new condom.
 This way, there’s no chance of having pre-cum on the outside.

 - Pinch the tip while you roll the condom all the way down to the base of the erect penis or sex toy.
-If you put on a condom this way, it has no air in the tip, making it less likely to break.
+This makes sure there’s no air in the tip of the condom.
+Removing the air makes it less likely to break and less likely that any ejaculate spills out because it has space in the condom to go.

 - Put more lube on the outside of the condom for more pleasure.
 This also lowers the risk that the condom will break!